mosip/documentation/docs/registration-client-tus-protocol.md

 * A job is scheduled to upload collected metrics to server from the client application.
 * Job runs with a fixed delay of 15 minutes.
-* Resumeble file URLs are stored under `.metrics` folder of registration client.
+* Resumable file URLs are stored under `.metrics` folder of registration client.
 Once the complete file is uploaded to server, the metrics file is deleted locally.